+ JUMP TO RECIPE

-This is the easiest thing, really.
-I used to think that to make jam you need tonnes and tonnes of fruit and it takes hours and hours of boiling the stuff in huge pans, with lots of splattering and covering the kitchen with sticky gunk – NO. You need about 300g of raspberries to make a jam size jar, that (if you eat as much jam as we do, which is next to none, as we always are en régime) will last you through the winter.
-Or use it in gateau Breton or gateau Basque (recipe here).
+We're jamming! and it is the easiest thing, really.
+I used to think that for homemade raspberry jam you need tonnes and tonnes of fruit and it takes hours and hours of boiling the stuff in huge vats, with lots of splattering and covering the kitchen with sticky gunk – NO. You need about 300g of raspberries to make a jam size jar, that will last through the winter.
+Or use it in gateau Breton or gateau Basque.
 Or jammy dodgers.

-You can use this recipe with any jamming fruit – perhaps fruit with higher water content (strawberries?) might need a bit longer to boil, but the proportions will work for them all.
-I’ve made bramble jam, plum jam, apricot jam, and it’s only a question of whether with some fruit you want to sieve it after they break up.
+Raspberry jam is arguably the best, but you can adapt this recipe for any jamming fruit – fruit with higher water and lower pectin content (strawberries or cherries for instance) will need a bit longer to boil, but the proportions will work for them all.
+I’ve made bramble jam, plum jam, apricot jam, and it’s only a question of whether with some fruit you want to sieve it to get rid of the pips.

 - 300g preserving sugar